Online Dating Is So Popular It’s Sparking New Side Gigs. (Yes, They Pay.)

 Move over, Yente from Fiddler on the Roof.

 Virtual dating assistants — think of them as modern-day matchmakers — typically start with a pulsecheck on their clients’ dating profiles, making sure their bios and profile pictures are up to par.

-“Ten years ago, my profession wouldn’t have even been an option,” Meredith Golden, aka the “Tinder Whisperer,” told The Penny Hoarder.
+“Ten years ago, my profession wouldn’t have even been an option,” Meredith Golden, a professional matchmaker aka the “Tinder Whisperer,” told The Penny Hoarder.

-After a career in psychotherapy, Golden started a dating service in 2016 dubbed SpoonmeetSpoon, which offers dating services ranging from a one-time payment of $300 to a subscription service that costs $2,000 per month.
+After a career in psychotherapy, Golden started a dating service in 2016 dubbed SpoonMeetSpoon, which offers dating services ranging from a one-time payment of $300 to a subscription service that costs $2,000 per month.
 For lower-end services, Golden will create or jazz up a dating profile and impart a few conversation starters.
-For the “The Whole Shebang,” she does all the work.
+For “The Whole Shebang,” she does all the work.
 Swiping.
 Messaging.
 Setting up the date.

-This type of work is in high demand.
+This type of work is in demand.
 Dating can feel like a full-time job, especially when juggling multiple conversations across multiple apps.
-Within three days of launching her business, Golden says she received 8,700 hits.
+Within three days of launching her business, Golden received 8,700 hits.

-If launching a consulting business of your own sounds a little too high stakes, start smaller by freelancing on websites like Fiverr and/or Upwork.
+If launching a consulting business of your own sounds a little too high stakes, start smaller by freelancing on websites like Fiverr and Upwork.